Living with Metastatic Breast Cancer

 Find Susan G. Komen® educational resources on metastatic breast cancer.

-If you are a caregiver, the Centers for Disease Control and Prevention (CDC) recommends you get the seasonal flu shot.
+The Centers for Disease Control and Prevention (CDC) recommends people with cancer and their caregivers get the seasonal flu shot.

 SUSAN G. KOMEN® SUPPORT RESOURCES